• Permits: How can I cancel an already-approved Park Access Permit?

 However, the rest of areas reopening schedule may be delayed due to typhoons, earthquakes, rockfalls or other issues.
 The park's reconstruction efforts have been further impacted by aftershocks and two subsequent typhoon disasters, which have limited the progress of repair works.

-For the most up-to-date information on the status of park opening info, please refer to our official website the News [Link] section and the Roads and Trails opening conditions [Link] on our English website before your trip.
+For the most up-to-date information on the status of park opening info, please refer to our official website the News>Roads and Trails opening conditions on our English website before your trip.

 Additionally, we recommend incorporating nearby distinctive mountain and coastal village attractions into your travel plans, including: Chongde Village (offering views of Qingshui Cliff from Chongde Beach, indigenous arts and crafts, and specialty cuisine), Fushi Village (home to the Taroko Cultural and Creative Park and Asia Cement Factory Company Ecological Park), Xincheng Old Street (featuring unique architecture like the Xincheng Catholic Church, various shops, and the Xincheng Seawall), and Sanzhan-Pratan village, where you can experience the natural and cultural charm of the community.